evan-007/pair-program/README.md

 ##To do

-change `app_config.yml` to use an env variable for `client/origin`
+change `app_config.yml` to use an env variable for `client/origin` update cors to use devise_token_auth approach

+Protractor refactor signin helper to be use signin instead of login for consistency change protractor tests to test for alerts! figure out how to not wait for $timeout

 remove old client services / refactor all to restangular -- put restangular in services! stop using it bare in resolves